Guidance to General Practice on weight loss injections (Wegovy/Mounjaro/Tirzepatide) & Private Clinics

 In view of these, private pharmacists are more likely to be contacting GP surgeries for information before providing these medications to patients.

-There is a tension as GPs have a duty of care to their patients, but this is unfunded work.
+There is a tension as GPs have a duty of care to their patients, but this is currently unfunded in LLR.
 We therefore provide the template letter below that practices can decide to use.

 However, if a practice is aware that there is a contraindication for a prescription (e.g. underweight, eating disorder, history of pancreatitis) the practice should consider advising the patient and/or the private provider about this.